zpainter/iassist/content/conferences/iassist2026/call-for-proposals.md

 We are currently accepting submissions for structured time (see above) and will follow up closer to the conference with those registered to generate unconference/"birds of a feather"-style discussions.

-IASSIST Quarterly is facilitating a paper competition as normal; please submit your paper abstracts as "presentations", which is our catch-all format for 10 minute windows of content
+IASSIST Quarterly is facilitating a paper competition as normal; please submit your paper abstracts as "presentations", which is our catch-all format for 10 minute windows of content.

 ### Important Dates